davekinkead/thesis/chapters/05-the-problem-of-the-people/chapter.md

 These reasons seem to clash with democratic values such s voluntarism, freedom and rationality. [@whelan p31]

+### Coercion

+> It's appeal is obvious - "the all-affected principle seems to expound some classical democratic notions about autonomy and consent...."
+Aristotle's "ruling and being ruled in turn"....Roman law "what concerns all, all must discuss and approve" ... "liberty means living according to laws that you have given yourself" @schaffer p3

 A far more promising candidate that has obvious normative appeal is the _All-Coerced Principle_.